 How Do I Make My Printer Wireless?

 There are many ways to connect your inkjet, label, or Laserjet printer to a wireless network and make your printer wireless.
 The price ranges from free to $200 depending on what your needs are.
 Here are the following options that allow wireless printing.
 Although convenient, one of the top complaints I receive is “I can not get my wireless printer to print”.
 Setting up and troubleshooting can be teadous when finding out how a wireless printer works, but generally after everything is connected and setup properly, printing wirelessly isn’t so bad.
 Clicking on any topic will jump down to a more detailed explanation with various tips, product reviews, and recommendations.
+If you’re looking to purchase a wireless printer that is also AirPrint compatible, please check out our Airprint printer buyers guide.

 There are two main types of wireless printing used widely today.
 First (and most popular) is using a standard wireless network (802.11b/g).
 The second is by using a technology called bluetooth.
 Bluetooth is limited in range, which makes it difficult to share among multiple printers.
 This article is focused on personal wireless networks since they are more common, easier to configure, and cheaper on the budget (most of the time).